my-awesome/my-awesome-template/README.md

 # my-awesome

-Git-based bookmarking tool powered by GitHub actions, integrated with Telegram, built with Hugo and hosted on GitHub pages.
+Git-based bookmarking tool powered by GitHub actions, integrated with Telegram, built with Hugo and hosted on GitHub pages

 * [Demo](https://my-awesome.github.io/my-awesome-template)